Fedalto/ideas/README.md

  * Node Webkit
  * [Tablizer's SCGUI](http://www.geocities.com/tablizer/scgui.htm)

-## 20. Desktop and File Management Features
+## 20. Desktop Windows and File Management Features

-File management tools should make obvious raw local folders and an enhanced or remote folders.
 These are some features for file exploring programs I have always wanted.
 Some already exist.

 When I right click a [representation of a file](#elements-represent-themselves) (such as an icon or a filename), I should be able to interact with the file or folder in a many different ways: